diyasen2021/BashTutorial/README.md

 1. Getting started with Bash
 2. Basic bash commands for file system navigation
-3. Working with Data in Bash
+3. Working with data in Bash

 ### Getting started with Bash